 Oregon State University is required to provide reasonable accommodations for employee and student sincerely held religious beliefs.
-It is incumbent on the student making the request to make the faculty member aware of the request as soon as possible prior to the need for the accommodation.
+A student must make the faculty member aware of the request for the accommodation as soon as possible prior to the need for accommodation.
 See the Religious Accommodation Process for Students.